Being a Charter Champion

 - be a strong advocate for the rights of children

 - have the time and skills to promote the Charter within their organisation

 A Charter Champion will:

 - ensure Charter information is available and displayed in staff work areas

-- ensure Charter information is visible and available in areas frequented by children and young people in care and that Charter resources for children and young people in care are distributed appropriately
+- ensure Charter information is visible and available in areas frequented by children and young people in care and that Charter resources are distributed appropriately

-- assist and advise management and governing bodies to incorporate the Charter and its principles into the organisation’s policy and practice
+- assist and advise management and governing bodies to incorporate the Charter and its principles into the organisation’s policies and practice

-- provide updates to their organisation’s staff and lead team discussions where necessary
+- provide updates to the organisation’s staff and lead team discussions where necessary

 - provide advice and guidance on the rights of children and young people in care

-- liaise informally with the Guardian’s Office to provide feedback on practical issues affecting the implementation of rights
+- liaise informally with our office to provide feedback on practical issues affecting the implementation of rights

 - join wider discussions, as opportunities arise, about the effectiveness of the Charter and the promotion of children’s rights

-- advise the Guardian’s Office if the Charter Champion changes and pass on information and ongoing tasks to the new Champion.
+- advise our office if they cease to be a Charter Champion and pass on information and ongoing tasks to a new champion.

 We will provide the Charter Champion with:

 - free information, advice, practical support and resources

-- an opportunity for the Champion to provide feedback about their thoughts, ideas and challenges of being a Champion
+- an opportunity to provide feedback about their thoughts, ideas and the challenges of being a Charter Champion

-- updates on matters affecting children’s rights, the Charter and the work of the Guardian’s Office
+- updates on matters affecting children’s rights, the Charter and the work of our Office

 - invitations to workshops or events about rights-related matters.